About Jackson County

 Criminal Records

-The criminal records system in Jackson County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Jackson County Sheriff's Office and local police departments maintain these records.
-Residents can conduct background checks through the Arkansas State Police, which provides comprehensive criminal history reports.
+The criminal records system in Jackson County includes various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+Residents can conduct background checks through the Arkansas State Police, which provides full criminal history reports.
 The Arkansas Crime Information Center also offers resources for accessing statewide criminal records, benefiting Jackson County residents seeking detailed background information.

 Arrest Records